Economic history of Cambodia: Colonial economy

-To develop the economic infrastructure, the French built a limited number of roads and a railroad that extended from Phnom Penh through Batdambang to the Thai border.
+To develop the economic infrastructure, the French built a limited number of roads and a railroad that extended from Phnom Penh through Battambang to the Thai border.
 The cultivation of rubber and of corn were economically important, and the former was a response to the high market demand.
 This shift to producing commodities transformed the economy.
 Production techniques changed as a response to the need of more intensive factor inputs.
 The prosperous 1920s, when rubber, rice, and corn were in demand overseas, were years of considerable economic growth, but the world depression after 1929 caused great suffering, especially among rice cultivators whose falling incomes made them more than ever the victims of moneylenders.

 Industry was rudimentary and was designed primarily to process raw materials such as rubber for local use or export.
 There was considerable immigration, which created a plural society similar to those of other Southeast Asian countries.
 As in British Burma and British Malaya, foreigners dominated the developed sectors of the economy.
 Vietnamese people came to serve as laborers on rubber plantations and as clerical workers in the government.
 As their numbers increased, Vietnamese immigrants also began to play important roles in the economy as fishermen and as operators of small businesses.

 Chinese people had been in Cambodia for several centuries before the imposition of French rule, and they had dominated precolonial commerce.
 This arrangement continued under the French, because the colonial government placed no restrictions on the occupations in which they could engage.
 Chinese merchants and bankers in Cambodia developed commercial networks that extended throughout Indochina as well as overseas to other parts of Southeast Asia and to mainland China.